trueheart78/trueheart78.com/games.md

    * All the feels!
 I cheered, I squee'd, I cried!
    * First game since Horizon: Zero Dawn I've felt the need to binge.
 Worth it.
    * Grade: A++
+1. Shadow of the Tomb Raider (PS4) [19hr est] <!-- mc:78 -->
+   * What a beautiful game.
+   * Story definitely goes places.
+   * Really enjoyed the callbacks.
+   * Nice to see it wrap up the trilogy.
+   * Had a ton of fun.
+   * Grade: A++
+1. Mega Man 11 (PS4)
+   * Was a lot of fun.
+   * Would love to do some "any %" runs but I'll never get to it.
+   * Grade: A

 <!-- beaten:end -->
 <a name='jettisoned'></a>